A solution to avoid cluttering the home with many toys.

 Since the total price depends on the selected delivery option, it makes sense to display it underneath — where it can dynamically update as the user makes a choice.

-Key findings from low-fidelity wireframe testing
+Key findings from low-fidelity usability wireframe testing

 Implementing improvements based on usability testing